AdrienChampion/induction_for_dummies/src/smt/mikino.md

 # SMT Scripts: Mikino

-This section as well as most following ones rely on [mikino][mikino], a nice tool I wrote for interacting with SMT solvers and perform induction-based analyses (which we will do soon).
+This section as well as most following ones rely on [mikino][mikino repo], a nice tool I wrote for interacting with SMT solvers and perform induction-based analyses (which we will do soon).
 If you want to follow along just make sure [you have mikino set up](../mikino_install).
-Be careful that mikino requires Z3 to actually run, as discussed in the set up instructions.
+Be careful that mikino requires Z3 to actually run, as discussed in the [setup instructions](../mikino_install).

 \

-Mikino has its own script language for interacting with SMT solvers.
+Mikino has its own scripting language for interacting with SMT solvers.
 It is basically a Rust-flavored version of [SMT-LIB 2][smt lib] called *hsmt* (Human SMT).
-While readable, SMT-LIB 2 is designed to be written and read by programs, not humans.
-To see what I mean, take a look at [the SMT-LIB 2 version of this page](index.html#smt-lib-2) if you haven't already.
+While readable, SMT-LIB 2 is designed to be written and parsed by programs, not humans.
+You probably noticed this yourself reading the previous section.

 We want to emphasize that mikino is **not** an SMT solver: when running hsmt scripts, mikino acts as a thin layer between the hsmt code and Z3.
-Mikino translates your commands, passes them to Z3, and handles the result of the command if any.
-Whenever we say mikino does something in this section, it's really Z3 doing through mikino.
+Mikino translates your commands, passes them to Z3, and handles/prettifies the result of the command if any.
+Whenever we say *mikino does something* in this section, it's really Z3 doing through mikino.

 \

-We're going to go through what hsmt is shortly, but before we do know that you can run `mikino demo --script demo.rs` to generate a demo script file `demo.rs` with more details about hsmt that we can cover here.
+We're going to go through what hsmt is shortly, but before we do know that you can run `mikino demo --script demo.rs` to generate a demo script file `demo.rs` which discusses more details about hsmt that we can cover here.
+For instance, the demo discusses conditional branching (if-then-else) over check-sat results (which SMT-LIB 2 does not have) which will not be mentioned here.